hashimati/Service-Requests-Offers-Microservices/README.md

       change-log: 'classpath:db/liquibase-changelog.xml'
 ```

 As mentioned in the requirement, the user could be Service requester as "user" or Service provider as "service_provider".
 So, we will declare these two roles as two constant attributes of type string under Roles.java class.
+The Roles Class will be replicated in Requests Service and Offers Services.
 ```
 src\main\java\io\hashimati\usersservices\constants\Roles.java
 ```